RaduTerec/Weather/README.md

 ## Business case

-The purpose of the API is to create weather measurements for various cities.
+The purpose of the API is to manage weather measurements for various cities.
 A user should be able to add, edit or remove his own measurements.
 An administrator should be able to add, edit or remove any measurement and be able to add, edit or remove any city.
 A city cannot be removed if it has measurements.

-There should be an endpoint to see if the app is healthy.
+There should be an endpoint to see if the app is healthy which should check that the DB connection is okay.

 The login should be rate limited at 10 requests per minute and the register at 1 request per hour.